Kaciras/deasync/README.md

 ## Recommendation

 Unlike other (a)sync js packages that mostly have only syntactic impact, DeAsync also changes code execution sequence.
 As such, it is intended to solve niche cases like the above one.
 If all you are facing is syntactic problem such as callback hell, using a less drastic package implemented in pure js is recommended.

-## Support
-Pull requests and issue reporting are welcome.
-For issues to be considered by maintainer
-1. they must be reproducible
-2. there must be evidence the issue is related to DeAsync

-To that end, the issue should contain platform information, error message relevant to DeAsync, and preferably code snippet.
-If code snippet is supplied, it must be self-contained, i.e. independent from your runtime environment or other modules not explicitly specified via `require` in the code snippet.